A new coastal community for Cornwall

 Just as the turquoise tide reveals the shifting estuary sands, so our landscape approach uncovers narratives of the site’s proud industrial past.

 We are working with Feilden Clegg Bradley Studios to reimagine the harbour as a vibrant new coastal community for Cornwall.
-Phase I – now under construction– provides 300 homes, commercial spaces and a generous new public square.
+Phase I – now under construction– provides 300 homes, commercial spaces, and a generous new public square.
 Our landscape narrative draws heavily on the harbour’s past – with public spaces gently referencing the coal heaps and railway lines that left their imprint on the landscape.